zarf-dev/proposals/0050-sbom-retrieval-format-publication/README.md

 Appending a declared CPE to a dependency or Go-module component conflates product identity with dependency identity and is not a reliable scanner interoperability model.

-### Merge all discovered and supplied SBOMs
+### Merge multiple SBOMs

-No general component identity or relationship merge is safe across independent SBOM producers.
-A merge can create false inventory or scanner findings.
+Zarf accepts only one supplier SBOM for a manifest.
+No general component identity or relationship merge is safe across independent SBOM producers; a merge can create false inventory or scanner findings.

 ### Preserve every input format as the operational package SBOM